 Research revealed that matches take place every Friday night at the Arena México, and I figured it could be a fun Friday event if I could gather a few friends.
 My buddy Mario – a life-long Chilango who, like me, had never been to a match – was up for it, and we were joined by my friend Sofía as well as by three of her friends.
 We consulted an arena map before buying, and the prices seemed reasonable for all but the most expensive of tiers.
 We chose a section slightly right-of-center, and on match night, I couldn’t believe how close the seats really were.
 A bargain!

 Arena México is on the edge of a sketchy neighborhood called “Doctores.”
-I’d explored the area previously without incident, and I was correct in my prediction that the environs would be quite lively – and therefore safe – on match night.
-The surrounding blocks were packed with tianguis (market stalls) selling lucha libre masks, T-shirts, and action figures.
+I had explored the area previously without incident, and I was correct in my prediction that the environs would be quite lively – and therefore safe – on match night.
+The surrounding blocks were packed with tianguis (market stalls) selling lucha libre masks, t-shirts, and action figures.

 Ready to Rumble